GFynbo/100DaysofCode/Round1.md

 Updated the Mess app and continued work on the Mozilla tutorial and began controller implementation.
 ***
 *Good progress, more tomorrow*

+## Day 81 - March 7th, 2018
+Further work on Mess app.
+Implemented the rest of the controllers and routes and dummy functions.
+On to chapter 5 in the Mozilla tutorial.
+***
+*Fun progress, more tomorrow*